stevepetcu/code-dojo/diamond-kata/README.md

 **Given**: an arbitrary character &tau;, belonging to the alphabet;

-**Requirements**: print a diamond starting with the character &alpha;, having the character &tau; at its widest point and having a palindromic shape over both of its (X and Y) axes.
+**Requirements**: print a diamond starting with the character &alpha;, having the character &tau; at its widest point and having a palindromic (symmetric) shape over both of its (X and Y) axes.

 ## Example
 Given: